mozilla/code-review/docs/projects/bot.md

 - every **Error** is reported, no matter where it's detected.
 - **Warnings** that are inside the patch (modified lines of files in patch) are reported

-Other warnings are discarded (but still reportted in debug & backend mode)
+Other warnings are discarded (but still reported in debug and backend mode)

 ## Supported tasks